dotnet/docs-maui/docs/user-interface/pages/tabbedpage.md

 </TabbedPage>
 ```

-In this example, the <xref:Microsoft.Maui.Controls.TabbedPage> is populated with two `Page` objects.
+In this example, the <xref:Microsoft.Maui.Controls.TabbedPage> is populated with two <xref:Microsoft.Maui.Controls.Page> objects.
 The first child is a <xref:Microsoft.Maui.Controls.ContentPage> object, and the second child is a <xref:Microsoft.Maui.Controls.NavigationPage> object containing a <xref:Microsoft.Maui.Controls.ContentPage> object.

 When a <xref:Microsoft.Maui.Controls.ContentPage> is wrapped in a <xref:Microsoft.Maui.Controls.NavigationPage>, forwards page navigation can be performed by calling the `PushAsync` method on the `Navigation` property of the <xref:Microsoft.Maui.Controls.ContentPage> object: